ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 - A minimum of M365 E3 licensing (Azure AD Premium 1).
 - The Agency's web filtering service supports TLS interception, HTTP header insertion, URL and FQDN filtering.
-- Endpoints must trust the Web Filtering services PKI certificate chain for TLS communications.
+- Endpoints must trust the web filtering services PKI certificate chain for TLS communications.

 For more detail on Azure AD tenant restrictions, see [use tenant restrictions to manage access to SaaS apps](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions).